tagazok/my-workshops/static-web-apps/tutorial.md

 ### Deploy your website on GitHub

-Azure Static Web Apps has been built from the start to work with GitHub so, the first thing you will do is to create a new GitHub repo and push the source code you just downloaded.
+Azure Static Web Apps has been built from the begining to work with GitHub so, the first thing you will do is to create a new GitHub repo and push the source code you just downloaded.

 Go to <a href="https://github.com/" target="_blank">Github.com</a>, create a new repository and push you code to it.